xenanetworks/tdl-xoa-python-script-library/cli_integration/cli_integration.md

 # XOA Script Documentation - Integrate with CLI and ValkyrieManager

+The XOA Python API seamlessly integrates with the XOA CLI, enabling users to work with CLI commands effortlessly within their Python scripts.

 The simple code example demonstrates how to use XOA Python API :

 * Establish connection to a Valkyrie tester.